 The Convertible investment team seeks to maximize total return while protecting against downside risk.
 The team uses a bottom-up approach to identify the merits of convertible securities relative to the underlying common stocks.
-Analysis of convertible securities includes: scrutinizing a bond's put and call features, the bond's maturity date and the debt structure, asset value, cash flow and fixed obligations of the issuer.
+The team's analysis of a convertible security involves, among other considerations, assessing the issuer's fundamental business and financial statements, estimating a reasonable valuation for the issuer's common shares, and the merits of the convertible security as a vehicle through which an investor can participate in the potential appreciation of the issuer's common shares.
+In addition, by analyzing the security's bond features, the team seeks to assess the level of downside protection inherent in the security should the common shares decline in value.
+Such analysis would include scrutinizing a bond's put and call features, the bond's maturity date and the debt structure, asset value, cash flow and fixed obligations of the issuer.
 The investment team also analyzes the underlying stock volatility, and the value of the securities without the convertibility feature.
 The combination of evaluating downside and upside potential for each convertible, in conjunction with convertible valuation models and fundamental analysis of the convertible's underlying equity securities, is a hallmark of the investment team's investment approach.